Skip to content

 There’s no bot in the meeting and no “are you happy for me to record this?” pop-up – the SDK records natively from the host’s machine, the same way Granola does.

-The bit nobody tells you about working with a new SDK is that the docs are a starting point, not a contract.
-There are always gotchas they don’t quite cover.
-Using Context7 to query Recall’s docs gave the agent a live reference it could check whenever its first guess was wrong, and that search-and-verify loop is what made an imperfect set of docs workable.
+With any new SDK there are gotchas the docs don’t quite cover.
+Using Context7 to query Recall’s docs gave the agent a live reference it could check whenever its first guess was wrong.

 Each transcript looks like this: